davidmalcolm/texi2rst/output/gcov-a-test-coverage-program.rst

-:command:`gcov`-a Test Coverage Program

-:command:`gcov` is a tool you can use in conjunction with GCC to test code coverage in your programs.
+:command:`gcov`-a Test Coverage Program:command:`gcov` is a tool you can use in conjunction with GCC to test code coverage in your programs.

 .. toctree::